kurron/jvm-development-environment/README.md

 The provisioning of this box uses multi-pass Ansible steps.
 The first pass is based on [a project](https://github.com/kurron/ansible-pull) that provides generalized Ansible plays suitable for a variety of envirionments.
 The plays are shared but the inventory is controlled by this project.
 Using customized innventory fieles allows you to pick and chose which plays get applied to which boxes.
 As the plays are updated, you get the changes for free.

 The second pass is based on a local Playbook and is completely customizable.
 May any changes as you see fit.
 You might decide that one big VM isn't right for you and want to split things up into to boxes.
 Easily done.

+Since we are using Docker for services, we also need to use Docker for CLI access.
+To that end, I've created numerous aliases to help with that process.
+For each service, there should be 2 aliases.
+Once to run the cli tool and one to provide shell access to the service container itself.
+Running the `alias` will show the current list of aliases.